AlexDalas/autodrawer/README.md

 <a name="Version2"/>
 <h3> Version 2 and Lua Script</h3>
 Version 2 is a complete rewrite of the original Autodraw program.
 It is rewritten in C++, and is expected to run on Windows, Mac, and Linux.
 Version 2 will have a C++ application, and a Lua script.
-The C++ application will run like a normal autodrawer, and the Lua script will be designed specifically for Roblox games, and will have colour support.
+The C++ application will run like a normal autodrawer, and the Lua script will be designed specifically for Roblox games.
 Version 2 is currently not ready.

 </a>